densitydesign/teaching-dd15/content/syllabus/body.md

 Objective of the assignment is the design of a defined “artifact” (without limits of languages and materials) in which students will experiment a poetic approach to the representation of data.
 The objective is to make people “feel” the phenomenon behind the data and not only “see” the data.

 # Modules and professors
 The course is composed by five modules, representing the different competencies needed to train students in the information design field.
-The course is coordinated by professor Paolo Ciuccarelli.
+The course is coordinated by professor Michele Mauri.
 The modules will be presented in parallel in order to provide all the necessary skills needed for a proper approach to the three phases.

-Four teaching assistants will support professors during feedback sessions and students in the development of the projects.
+Six teaching assistants will support professors during feedback sessions and students in the development of the projects.

-## Professors
 - *Michele Mauri.* Introduction to data visualization, information visualization, information design
 - *Gabriele Colombo.* Issue mapping with Digital Methods
 - *Ángeles Briones.* Data publics
 - *Salvatore Zingale.* Semiotics
 - *Simone Vantini.* Statistics

-## Teaching Assistants
-- *Andrea Benedetti* - <andrea.benedetti@polimi.it>
-- *Lea Mara Fabiano* -
-- *Alessandra Facchin* -
-- *Beatrice Gobbo* - <beatrice.gobbo@polimi.it>
-- *Tommaso Elli* - <tommaso.elli@polimi.it>
-- *Jacopo Di Iorio* -

 # Bibliography
 - Anceschi G., L'oggetto della raffigurazione, Editore: Etas, Anno edizione: 1992.